emqx/neuron-docs/en_US/introduction/architecture/architecture.md

 ## Message Bus

-Neuron's core message bus is based on the pairs-1 feature of NNG library to organize a star-like scalable framework, with a message router core at the center and two types of nodes surrounding it.
+Neuron's core message bus is based on the pairs-1 feature of NNG library to organize a star-like scalable framework, with a message router core at the center and two types of adapters surrounding it.

 The southbound driver nodes work as the data producer, they are the nodes to communicate with devices; the northbound application nodes are the data consumer to process or forward data messages.